esphome/esphome-docs/components/esphome.rst

 -------------------

 This allows creators to add the project name and version to the compiled code.
 It is currently only exposed via the logger, mDNS and the device_info response via the native API.
+The format of the name should be ``namespace.project_name``.

 See Also
 --------